nuclearsugar/VectorRecursionWorkbench/README.md

 *Three sheets of red paper which have been hand cut to create a lattice art piece.*

 ![History2](Examples/handcut_mimic_001_rasterized.jpg)
-*The same recursion pattern has been mimicked within this software*
+*A similar recursion pattern can been mimicked using this software*

 ## License